abdollah110/BoostedHTT/Limit/Protocol.md

     scram b -j 8
     cd -

-# Step to compute the limit/significance for boosted HTT analysis:
+# Steps to compute the limit/significance for boosted HTT analysis:

 The first step is to create a datacard from your root file: